 2. Why is pragmatism considered the quintessential American philosophy?
 Do you agree with that assessment?
 Why or why not?

-3. Historically speaking what was so appealing about pragmatism and what was so repugnant about pragmatism.
+3. Historically speaking what was so appealing about pragmatism and what was so repugnant about pragmatism?
 Does this philosophical worldview have anything to offer twenty-first century Americans?

 Suggested Student Exercise